gejingquan/BootHotPatch/README.md

 Wait for more than 10 seconds, and if no crash information appears, it means that the hot patch has taken effect.

+### Terminal 2：
 Open another terminal and enter the command:

 `sudo libcare-ctl info -p $(pidof lua)`

 We can see the hot patch information.

+### Terminal 1：

-Press Ctrl+C in the original terminal to terminate the running of the Lua software.
+Press *Ctrl+C* in the original terminal to terminate the running of the Lua software.

+Close the boothotpatch_monitor system service and run the lua software again with *poc.lua* as input..

+`sudo systemctl stop boothotpatch_monitor.service`

+`./lpmake/lua seed/poc.lua`

+Now you can see the crash information, indicating that the hot patch has not been deployed.